 If you have digestion problems then I suggest treatment with chamomiles.
 Its ability to relax muscles is truly amazing; especially when it comes to the release of smooth gut muscles.
 Other gastrointestinal and intestinal inflammations (irritable stomach in nausea, diarrhea, cramps, gases, etc.), which may be difficult for you, will quickly stop with this amazing tea.

 Tip: Try to use a blend of iberis, peppermint and, of course chamomile to help alleviate digestive disorders and bad digestion.

-Prepare a Chamomile Tincture
+Prepare a chamomile tincture

 You must definitely have a chamomile tincture in your home pharmacy.
 This tincture calms irritated guts, helps with insomnia and relieves tension.
 Enjoy it 3 times a day, 30 to 60 drops into hot tea or water.

-To prepare one liter of tincture you need 10 dag of dried chamomile flowers and 90 dag of alcohol.
+To prepare one liter of tincture you need 10 dags of dried chamomile flowers and 90 dags of alcohol.
 Use 45 to 55% brandy.
 Put the preparation on the shelf at room temperature for 21 days.
 After twenty-one days, strain the tincture and store it in a dark bottle.
 Strain it again after a week to remove the sediment.
 The preparation should be stored in a dark room at room temperature.